Here, we take an in-depth look at the latest monitoring information for Spain.

 - The Consejo de la Juventud de España (CJE) plays a role in representing and promoting the interests of young people in Spain.
 It often engages in initiatives related to youth participation, advocacy, and digital engagement.

-- Platfaforma de Infancia, a non-governmental organization focused on children's rights, operates in coordination with the Spanish SIC Youth Panel that actively engages young people in promoting online safety.
+- Platfaforma de Infancia, a non-governmental organisation focused on children's rights, operates a Youth Panel that actively engages young people in promoting online safety, in coordination with the Spanish SIC.

 - The State Strategy for the Rights of Children and Adolescence (2023-2030) refers to the right of children and adolescents to participate in decisions that affect them, in the creation of safe spaces and to ask for help, learning to participate critically and actively in society.
 In September 2021, the State Council for the Participation of Children and Adolescents was created in line with the demand of the Committee on the Rights of the Child.